 The diaphragm is the primary core stabilizer.

-It is not easy to feel the diaphragm move.
-For that reason, the following exercises will focus on different parts of the 3D box as well as the rib cage to provide feedback and guide you in better movement of the diaphragm during the breath cycle.
+Because it is not always easy to feel the diaphragm move, we can focus on the different parts of the 3D box as well as the rib cage to provide feedback.
 Before you get started waking up the diaphragm, here are a few tips:

 - Do not wear tight pants or a belt.
 Unbuckle them!